gu-stat/forest-area/README.md

 of a city area that is covered by native vegetation.
 I'm also using the `brazilmaps` package to plot Brazil's map.

-I wanted to focus on Forest - Natural Forest Formation and Forest Plantation - data only and see how its total area evolved since 1985.
+I wanted to focus on Natural Forest Formation data only and see how its total area evolved since 1985.

 This tutorial has 3 sections, besides this introduction.
 The second section just goes over the packages and fonts that I used and how to download these fonts.
 In Section 3, I go over the data set and talk about its variables and their definitions.
 I also go over steps of importing the data set and doing some data manipulation to obtain the information that I want.
 Section 4 gives you the code for the final map.

-You can download my source .Rmd by clicking on the ``Code`` button on the upper-right corner of this page, or you can get just the .R file from my [GitHub](https://github.com/gu-stat/forest-area).
+You can download the `.R` file with the complete code from my [GitHub](https://github.com/gu-stat/forest-area).

 ## Section 2: Packages